 Waiting is key to a successful salt-stain-removal.
 Keep an eye on it — you might notice the white salt grains are turning pink as they absorb the stain.

 The aim here is to wait for the stain to dry.
 This can take an hour or two, or you might want to leave the salt overnight.
-It won’t harm your carpet in any way, so there’s no need to worry.
+It won’t harm your carpet, so there’s no need to worry.

 3. Vacuum

 Remove excess salt by scooping it away using a spoon.
-Vacuum the area thoroughly to get rid of any salt remaining in the fibers.
+Vacuum the area thoroughly to eliminate any remaining salt in the fibers.

-The salt may leave a small residue after vacuuming.
+The salt may leave a slight residue after vacuuming.
 This is easy to remove by dampening the area and vacuuming once more.

 Hydrogen Peroxide and Dish Soap on White Carpets